Top questions when applying for a director ID

 - charities that are registered with the ACNC and have an ARBN or ACN – search for a charity on the ACNC website.

 After selecting your charity, navigate to the People tab.
-If the role listed under your name is Director, you need to apply for a director ID by 30 November.
+If the role listed under your name is Director, you need to apply for a director ID.

 Applying for a director ID